 3B.
 Physical therapist assistants shall be guided by information about best practice regarding physical therapy interventions.

 3C.
 Physical therapist assistants shall make decisions based upon their level of competence and consistent with patient/client values.

 3D.
 Physical therapist assistants shall not engage in conflicts of interest that interfere with making sound decisions.

 3E.
 Physical therapist assistants shall provide physical therapy services under the direction and supervision of a physical therapist and shall communicate with the physical therapist when patient/client status requires modifications to the established plan of care.

-Standard #4: Physical therapist assistants shall demonstrate integrity in their relationships with patients/clients, families, colleagues, students, other health care ...
+Standard #4: Physical therapist assistants shall demonstrate integrity in their relationships with patients/clients, families, colleagues, students, other healthcare providers, employers, payers, and ...